williammartin/linkedlist/README.md

 ./llist_test
 ```

+Each time you modify your test or implementation files you will need to recompile.

 I have skipped every test except the first one (which should pass due to its stubbed value).
 The tests are in the order I wrote them as I TDDed my linked list so as each one passes, you could change the next `skip` to `it` and continue.

 I won't guarantee the tests are an ideal linked list interface, but it's not bad.

-Finally, in the initial commit of this project, you can see my implementation that satisfies the tests, in case you get stuck.
+Finally, in the initial commit of this project, you can see my implementation that satisfies the tests (but probably not much more), in case you get stuck.

 Good luck!